NEW DATE: I Now Pronounce You Lucy Stone – History at Play Performance

-History At Play™ has garnered nationwide attention for their one-woman living history performances, chronicling the lives of legendary women who changed society.
+History At Play™ LLC has garnered nationwide attention for their one-woman living history performances, chronicling the lives of legendary women who changed society.
 The fiery performance in I Now Pronounce You Lucy Stone has received accolades from journalists, actors, and historians alike and was featured on the WGBH Forum, a series of lectures and performances selected by WGBH to be streamed online.
-Now, in honor of the centennial celebration for Women’s Suffrage, Lucy Stone travels to Jamaica Plain to tell her incredible story at The Loring Greenough House on May 26th, 2020.
+Now, in honor of the centennial celebration for Women’s Suffrage, Lucy Stone travels to Jamaica Plain to tell her incredible story at The Loring Greenough House on October 13th, 2020.
 Run time approx. 60 minutes, followed by a Q&A session.
 Please visit loring-greenough.org or call 617-524-3158 for more information.

 In this presentation of I Now Pronounce You Lucy Stone, History At Play Founder and Artistic Director Judith Kalaora is Lucy Stone: The first woman from Massachusetts to earn a college degree, a fierce abolitionist, and women’s rights activist.
 Challenging discrimination is not easy, but Lucy Stone is never one to take the easy road.
 Even Susan B. Anthony credited Lucy Stone for her involvement in the tumultuous women’s rights movement.
 The fight for suffrage is ferocious, so come along for the ride!

 This performance is part of our Suffrage at 100 Series.